 If you are a UK resident, there may be mental health charities in your area you can go to for free advice and information about mental health services.
 For example, the charity MIND offers therapeutic services in some areas.

 Some workplaces offer counselling services or employee assistance schemes to help their employees access psychological help.
 To find out whether your organisation offers such services, you may want to confidentially contact your HR department.

 Universities and some schools and colleges in the UK also offer counselling services, although these may be online-based.
 Check your institution’s help centre for information on the services they provide for students.

 Medical insurance sometimes entitles users to private counselling sessions with an accredited provider.
 If you would like to know whether this is an option for you and the process you would need to follow to start counselling, you will need to check your insurance policy details.
 It is worth checking whether using your medical insurance to receive free or subsidised counselling sessions will affect your insurance premiums in the long term before you follow this route.

-Psychotherapy and counselling training centres and clinics often offer low cost or sliding session fees based on income for therapy provided by their psychotherapists in training, who are supervised by experienced professional therapists, such as WPF Therapy in London.
+Psychotherapy and counselling training centres and clinics often offer low cost or sliding session fees for therapy provided by psychotherapists in training, who are supervised by experienced professional therapists, such as WPF Therapy in London.
 Searching for ‘reduced fee therapy from psychotherapists in training’ might help you find some clinics or organisations operating on this basis near you.

-If you would like to see a fully-trained and insured psychotherapists in private practice as soon as tomorrow, there are hundred of psychotherapists listed on this platform.
+If you would like to see a fully-trained and insured psychotherapist in private practice as soon as tomorrow, there are hundreds of psychotherapists listed on this platform.
 Read reviews and search by cost and location to find the best psychotherapist for you and book securely online here.
-If you are ready to start psychotherapy as soon as tomorrow from £35 a session, you can find a qualified, vetted and UK-registered psychotherapist to talk to in person near you or online via Skype using the Harley Therapy website.
-Booking takes less than two minutes.